 Discourage rats by removing any accessible food sources, for example by making sure bins are sealed.
 When feeding wildlife such as birds, do not let access food build up (this will also help reduce the risk of spreading wildlife diseases).
 Removing clutter will reduce hiding and nesting places for these animals.
 More information on living with rats can be found in the RSPCA living with series.

-When control of rats is necessary pest control contractors can be employed to deal with rat infestations, or they can be controlled with traps or poison baits.
+If control of rats is necessary pest control contractors can be employed.
 Many local councils offer a rat control service.
-In urban areas rat control over an area larger than one garden is often required to keep rat numbers in check.
+In urban areas rat control over an area larger than one garden is often required to reduce rat numbers.

 Break-back rat traps, similar to the traditional mouse trap, can be set in places where rats are active, these can be baited with a wide range of foodstuffs for example bread, cereal or chocolate.
 They must be placed so that other animals do not have access to them.